 $ sudo systemctl status --no-pager --full nginx

-Look for the current Active state and the unit actions tied to Nginx itself, such as the pre-start config test and the reload command.
+Look for the current Active state and the unit actions tied to Nginx itself, such as the pre-start config test, reload command, and graceful stop path.

 $ sudo journalctl --unit=nginx.service --no-pager --lines=20